Belur Math: Swami Vivekananda Temple

 The Swami Vivekananda Temple stands on the spot where Swami Vivekananda's mortal remains were cremated in 1902.
 Consecrated on 28 January 1924, the temple has in its upper storey an alabaster OM (in Bengali characters).
 Beside the temple stands a bel (bilva) tree in the place of the original bel tree under which Swami Vivekananda used to sit and near which, according to his wish, his body was cremated.
 On 4 July 1902 at Belur Math, he taught Vedanta philosophy to some pupils in the morning.
 He had a walk with Swami Premananda, a brother-disciple, and gave him instructions concerning the future of the Ramakrishna Math.
 He left his body (died) in the evening after a session of prayer at Belur Math.
 He was 39.
 Vivekananda had fulfilled his own prophecy of not living to be forty-years old.

 Holy Mother's temple

 The Holy Mother's temple is dedicated to Sarada Devi, the spiritual consort of Ramakrishna.
 The holy mother's temple is right at the entrance of Belur Math.
 The temple is over the area where her mortal remains were consigned to flames.
-The temple of the Holy Mother was consecrated on 21 December 1921.
+The temple of the Holy Mother was consecrated on 21 July 1920.

 Swami Brahmananda's temple

 Another temple dedicated to Swami Brahmananda—a direct disciple of Ramakrishna and the first president of the Ramakrishna Math and Ramakrishna Mission—is situated near Holy Mother's temple.

-The temple was built on the place where Swami Brahmananda was cremated.
+The temple was built on the place where Swami Brahmananda was cremated in a period of two years.
+It a marble image of Swami Brahmananda.
+Shyam Ghosh, a disciple of Swami Brahmananda, bore the expenses of Rs 40,000.
+Shyam Ghosh was the son of Navagopal Ghosh, a disciple of Sri Ramakrishna.
 Swami Shivananda dedicated this temple on 7 February 1924.